klausbadelt/zendesk-ticket-export/README.md

 * Original ticket channel (web, email etc)
 * All tags, separated by `|`

 Note this is not meant to be a complete, configurable, all-purpose Zendesk export utility.
-It did it's specific job for us at [Filmhub](https://filmhub.com), and at best I'm hoping this to be some useful snippets on how to use the Zendesk API and Zendesk Ruby gem.
+It did its specific job for us at [Filmhub](https://filmhub.com), and at best I'm hoping this to be some useful snippets on how to use the Zendesk API and Zendesk Ruby gem.

 ## Installation